rakhavirgiandi/qtasnim-test/README.md

 - Ensure that your `.env` file is properly configured before running migrations or seeders.
 - If you encounter issues, check the Laravel and Inertia documentation for troubleshooting guidance.
-- credentials are in the database/DataSeeder.
+- Credentials are in the database/DataSeeder.

 Feel free to open issues or submit pull requests for improvements!